The Sleep and Memory Study

 • Are currently doing shift work (work outside of 7am-6pm)

-• Are currently pregnant of breastfeeding
+• Are currently pregnant or breastfeeding

-• Have been diagnosed with other mental health disorders (like bipolar or psychosis), a neurodevelopmental disorder (like autism or ADHD), a neurological condition (like migraine, stroke, or epilepsy), or a sleep disorder (like sleep apnoea or narcolepsy).
+• Have been diagnosed with other mental health disorders (like bipolar or psychosis), a neurodevelopmental disorder (like autism or ADHD), a neurological condition (like migraine, stroke, or epilepsy), or a sleep disorder (like sleep apnea or narcolepsy).

 RECRUITMENT

-Participation in the study is completely voluntary and researchers will ensure participants have all information about the study before they provide consent.
+Participation in the study is completely voluntary, and researchers will ensure participants have all information about the study before they provide consent.

-For more details, please complete the form below and a researcher will get back to you.
+For more details, please complete the form below, and a researcher will get back to you.

 Have you either: